 Yes, you can take part directly in shaping European Union policies.
 And you can choose whether you want to be involved in the process for just 5 minutes or for much longer.

-We are talking about the European Citizens’ Initiative, which turns 10 this year!
-Yet only 2 in 5 Europeans have heard about it.
+We are talking about the European Citizens’ Initiative!
 The ECI gives every EU citizen the right to support an ongoing initiative, or start one of their own.
 It is a unique channel that allows you to participate directly in shaping EU policies.
+Yet only 2 in 5 Europeans have heard about it.

 Check out the examples below of how people made a difference using this powerful tool of participatory democracy!

 800 citizen organisers.
 16 million signatures and counting!

 Did you know any group of seven EU citizens from as many EU countries can organise/initiate a call on the European Commission to take action in any field where it can act?
 Since 2012, over 800 people have used the power of the European Citizens’ Initiative to spark debate, raise awareness and trigger policy change.

 And if you are short on time, you can simply sign any open initiative that you support.
 In order for the Commission to consider an initiative, organisers need to reach 1 million signatures — and signing one takes just a few minutes!
 Though many initiatives have an impact even without reaching this figure.
 Still, in total, registered citizens’ initiatives have collected over 16 million signatures of support — and counting!
 You can find initiatives that are currently collecting signatures here and support a cause close to your heart.